APDL-DynamoIR/kauv-rz/README.md

 ```

 Other examples of sample code are in the "samp" folder.
 Multiple
-samples can be executed in sequence with the projeect called rz-multi-console.
+samples can be executed in sequence with the project called rz-multi-console.

+*udpipe*
-Note: the "udpipe" project includes code from the UDPip project,
+Note: the "udpipe" project includes code from the UDPipe project,
 with its own copyright and license.
 This code is copied here for convenience.

 Please note the provenance of code in this project folder if reusing.

 This distribution has only a minimal working example of a script interfacing
 with UDPipe code; please inquir about more complex examples.

+*ecl*
+This code requires ECL (Embeddable Common Lisp) and a C++ ECL wrapper called
+cl-cxx.
+Fortunately, both of these are easy to find and build.

+You may need to edit the find-ecl-sexpr.pri file to point to
+the correct folder(s) where ECL includes and libs are located.

+*comments*
 This code set will be expanded in conjunction with other
 data sets published in the same volume as the
 "Hypergraphs" chapter.
 Future versions of this repo